Genivia/ugrep/README.md

 ### Future improvements and TODO

-- Improve performance for single short word searches, e.g. use SIMD/AVX.
+- Further optimize searching one word or a few words.
+- Improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan is faster using SIMD/AVX so it makes sense to look into that.
+- Turning certain features off internally when not used speeds up search:
+  **ugrep** always counts line and column numbers even when not displayed.
 - Evaluate when `mmap` improves performance and when it does not.
-Right now, `mmap` does not appear to improve performance in certain cases, perhaps because RE/flex buffering is blazingly fast and has better spatial locality.
+Right now, `mmap` does not appear to improve performance on machines with fast file read performance, e.g. SSD, where `mmap` even slows down.
+RE/flex buffering is very efficient and has better spatial locality.
 Memory maps are turned off with `--no-mmap`.
-- Turning certain features off internally when not used speeds up search:
-  **ugrep** always counts line and column numbers even when not displayed.

 <a name="installation"/>